Learning Hub

 In our quest to demystify the language of internet telephony, we often encounter two foreign terms that are joined at the hip: SIP and trunking.
 SIP, or Session Initiated Protocol, is frequently touted as the logical choice among those seeking the best unified communication solution for their business.
 But SIP trunking can be confusing to newcomers, especially since it sounds like a viral dance craze.

-In a previous post, we introduced you to SIP and explained how SIP calls and video conferences are started, maintained, and ended using SIP and its game-changing signaling methods.
+In a previous post, What is SIP: Explain It!, we introduced you to SIP and explained how SIP calls and video conferences are started, maintained, and ended using SIP and its game-changing signaling methods.
 However, business owners typically aren’t thinking about the mechanics of one call.
 They’re envisioning call centers where their agents are making dozens, if not hundreds, of calls.
 They want to know how to scale while also controlling costs.
 SIP trunking can help them achieve these objectives.

 Trunking, Then and Now